myriadrf/LimeSDR-X3/docs/documentation/board-description.rst

    +-----------------------------------------------------+------------------+---------------------------------------------------------------------------------------+

-PCIe 5GRadio board architecture
+LimeSDR X3 board architecture
 -------------------------------

-More detailed description of PCIe 5GRadio board components and interconnections is given in the sections of this chapter.
+More detailed description of LimeSDR X3 board components and interconnections is given in the sections of this chapter.

 RF path
 ~~~~~~~

-PCIe 5Gradio board has three LMS7002 transceivers and various other RF components like matching networks, RF switches, power amplifiers, attenuators etc. The complete RF structure is as shown in Figure 4.
+LimeSDR X3 board has three LMS7002 transceivers and various other RF components like matching networks, RF switches, power amplifiers, attenuators etc. The complete RF structure is as shown in Figure 4.

 .. figure:: images/PCIe_5GRadio_3v0_diagrams_r1_RF.png
   :width: 600

   Figure 4.
-PCIe 5GRadio v3.0 RF block diagram
+LimeSDR X3 v1.0 RF block diagram

 RF transceiver #1 RF path is the simplest.
 Each TX and RX channel has two frequency-matched channels that can be selected using a 2:1 RF switches.
 In addition, each TX path has an RF amplifier after band selection.
 This gives RF transceiver #1 a MIMO system (2x2) with selectable bands in full duplex configuration.